material-motion/material-motion/specifications/motion-family.md

 ## Compositional families

-A compositional family is one that is able to commit new plans to the runtime.
+A compositional family is one that emits new plans in reaction to specific events.

 ## Platform-specific bridge families